U.S. Legalization? Not So Fast

 Anyone looking at the different behaviors might find themselves a bit perplexed as to why Canadian LPs spiked much more on the possibility of legalization than the US MSOs.
 I think the reason for it is a combination of the below:

-- The Canadian LPs are desperate for growth opportunity – There is not enough demand in Canada or for export for those companies.
-When legalized in Canada the expectations were tremendous, however the growth disappointed.
+- The Canadian LPs are desperate for growth opportunity - There is not enough demand in Canada or for export for those companies.
+When legalized in Canada, the expectations were tremendous, however, the growth disappointed.
 Legalization in the US might serve the Canadian LPs as a lifeline.
-It will allow them to infiltrate to a new market which is actually the biggest in the world and to funnel their existing funds (at least those who still have some left) to acquire, merge or cooperate with US cannabis companies.
-Of course the US MSOs will benefit as well from legalization, but those companies currently enjoy massive growth and the gradual legalization process helps them to expand, create brands asked by name, create market share and expanding their customer base.
-For them, I believe that the priority for The MORE Act to pass is lesser than the urgency for The SAFE Act that will allow them to use banking services, ditch the cash-only method and which will alleviate their operations and surely improve their topline results.
+It will allow them to infiltrate to a new market which is actually the biggest in the world, and to funnel their existing funds (at least those who still have some left) to acquire, merge or cooperate with US cannabis companies.
+Of course, the US MSOs will benefit as well from legalization, but those companies currently enjoy massive growth, and the gradual legalization process helps them to expand, create brands asked by name, create market share and expand their customer base.
+For them, I believe that the priority for the MORE Act to pass is lesser than the urgency for The SAFE Act that will allow them to use banking services, ditch the cash-only method and which will alleviate their operations and surely improve their top line results.

-- Fluctuation – This relates in a way to the fact that Canadian LPs are traded in major exchanges, while MSOs do not, but also due to technical reasons.
-Those stocks went down so hard and their market cap became a fraction of what they used to be not long ago.
+- Fluctuation - This relates in a way to the fact that Canadian LPs are traded in major exchanges, while MSOs do not, but also due to technical reasons.
+Those stocks went down so hard, and their market cap became a fraction of what they used to be not long ago.
 That caused those stocks to become easier to manipulate for hype or external news, such as scheduling a date for a vote that is already publicly known.

 Conclusion

-Knowledge is power and in the turbulent landscape of the cannabis industry, it is important to be aware of the regulatory environment and the odds of certain changes to actually happen and act according to your game plan.
-It's going to be a bumpy road with lots of ups and downs, good news and bad ones, lots of psychology trading, but in the end investors should look at the big picture and even if The MORE Act's, or another form of legalization, chances don’t seem ripe enough to pass now, it is only a question of when it will pass and not if.
+Knowledge is power, and in the turbulent landscape of the cannabis industry, it is important to be aware of the regulatory environment and the odds of certain changes to actually happen and act according to your game plan.
+It's going to be a bumpy road with lots of ups and downs, good news and bad ones, lots of psychology trading, but in the end, investors should look at the big picture - and even if the MORE Act's, or another form of legalization's, chances don’t seem ripe enough to pass now, it is only a question of when it will pass and not if.

 Disclosure: I am/we are long CURLF, TCNNF.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.